Pyxsys/ttg-healthcheck/README.md

 ### End-To-End Tests
 To run these tests, you'll need to use Cypress.
 It is already a part of our dev dependencies and only requires `npm install` in the client folder.
 You will also need to have the application running locally.
 That can be done by running `npm run dev` in the root of the project.
 All the tests are found in `cypress -> integration`.

-* In the root of the project, run `npx cypress open`.
+* In the root of the project, run `npx cypress open` if you want to execute the tests manually or run `npx cypress run` if you desire to execute the tests headlessly in your terminal instead.
 * From there, a Cypress GUI will open up.
 You can either run all the tests that are in the test folder by click run all or run individual test file by clicking on the file itself.

 ## Coding Convention